 How Long Does a Mortgage in Principle Last?

-The mortgage market is currently fast-changing and it can be frustrating trying to understand when you should be applying for a mortgage in principle and what you need to do after you have one.
-It can be an agonising decision to decide whether to hold off applying for a mortgage with the hope that rates will fall, especially as some lenders are moving rates quickly.
+The mortgage market is currently fast-changing, and it can be frustrating trying to understand when you should apply for a mortgage in principle and what steps to take after you have one.
+It can feel agonising to decide whether to hold off in the hope that rates will fall, especially as some lenders are adjusting rates quickly.

-The good news is that a mortgage in principle is valid for long enough that it should afford you the peace of mind you are getting the best mortgage rate and able to get some traction on your home-buying dreams.
+The good news is that a mortgage in principle is valid for long enough to give you peace of mind, helping you know that you are on track to secure a competitive mortgage rate and make progress on your home-buying goals.

-Let’s explore what a mortgage in principle is, how long it lasts and what you need to know about getting one in the current mortgage market.
+Let’s explore what a mortgage in principle is, how long it lasts, and what you need to know about obtaining one in today’s mortgage market.

 What is a Mortgage in Principle?

 A mortgage in principle is a provisional mortgage agreement.
-You can think of it like a provisional driving license as it allows you to make offers on properties, but you will need to pass your test – in this case, a full mortgage application before buying the house.
+You can think of it like a provisional driving licence – it allows you to make offers on properties, but you will need to pass your “test” – in this case, a full mortgage application – before buying the house.

-A mortgage in principle is a certificate that simply states, subject to a full mortgage application, you will be able to borrow money with a specific lender.
+A mortgage in principle is a certificate stating that, subject to a full mortgage application, you will be able to borrow money from a specific lender.

-Different lenders and brokers have varying terms for a mortgage in principle, and you may find your documentation calls it a ‘decision in principle’ or an ‘agreement in principle’ instead.
+Different lenders and brokers may use varying terms for a mortgage in principle.
+You might see it called a ‘decision in principle’ or an ‘agreement in principle’ instead.

-There are also acronyms for all the above – just in case your lender or broker likes using jargon:
+There are also acronyms for these terms, in case your lender or broker likes jargon:

 - Mortgage in Principle – MiP